Border Family History Links

 Cycle in The Scottish Borders – Scotland’s leading cycling destination!

 Harestanes offers a lovely old homestead surrounded by walks, including up to The Waterloo Monument, views over The Borders to Northumberland!
-Buy Design Gallery for high quality crafts.
+Pop into Buy Design Gallery for high quality crafts.
 Time for tea, coffee, ice-cream.
 Draughts in the courtyard.
-A great play ground and if it’s wet, wooden games in the hayloft!
+A great play ground, exhibition hall and wooden games in the hayloft!

 Walk The Eildon Hills by Melrose and see for miles!
 A tip from a local – there’s a gentler route to the top – from the lochan at the west end of the hills!